 2 Year Master of Athletic Training

 The Master of Athletic Training program at The University of Tulsa is now accepting applications for summer 2016 admission.
-For information, contact Ron Walker at email@example.com.
+For information, contact Rachel Hildebrand at firstname.lastname@example.org.

 The Athletic Training program at The University of Tulsa:

 - Is accredited by the Commission on Accreditation of Athletic Training Education;

 - Was the first accredited Athletic Training program in Oklahoma;

 - Involves an extensive core of academic study combined with equally in-depth clinical rotations;

 - Utilizes intercollegiate, interscholastic, professional sport, industrial site, and sports medicine clinic settings for the student’s clinical experience;

 - Entitles the student to apply for the BOC Certification Examination after completion of degree requirements.

 The Master of Athletic Training professional degree program at the University of Tulsa is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).

 Click here for BOC pass rate information: Board of Certification Results